Everything you need to know about your master’s thesis

 For the two-year master’s program, students have to submit their master’s thesis after 6 months, whereas students in the one-year master’s program have only 4 months.
 Please mind that your writing period starts on the date, your supervisor has signed the registration form.

-Requests for extension of the writing period must be submitted in writing to the chair of the board of examiners immediately.
+Requests for extension of the writing period must be submitted in writing to the chairperson of the examinations board immediately.
 Generally, a one-time extension of up to 3 weeks may be granted.
 Only in special cases this extension period might be prolonged.
 Students have to submit their request to to the academic office via e-mail.

 If an extension has been granted, the academic office informs the student about the renewed deadline for submission via STiNE.
 Please check your STiNE account.